KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 ### Initial Setup

-This step includes the installation of Proxmox on a machine, setting up the network configuration, i.e., IP Address, Gateway, DNS, and setting up the root user credentials.
+This step includes the **installation of Proxmox on a host machine**, setting up the **network configuration**, i.e., IP Address, Gateway, DNS, and setting up the **root user credentials**.
 One point of improvement here is to potentially automate the parameters during the initial installation of Proxmox.
 This is supported by Proxmox with the [Automated Installation](https://pve.proxmox.com/wiki/Automated_Installation).
 This would be a very interesting improvement point towards a fully hands-off installation and configuration.
 But this will be left as a future exercise.
+For now, these steps were done manually, and can be found in my [previous post](https://kostaskoutrou.github.io/2026/02/02/cyber-range-as-code-part1.html).

 After the initial setup and reaching the point of being able to sign in to the Proxmox GUI, the next step is to set up Proxmox so that Ansible can communicate with it.